AramZS/devblog/src/posts/hello-day-8.md

 Looks like the solution was to use a immediately-invoked function there.
 Working well now!

 Looks like [there is a straightforward way to handle building a good robots.txt](https://obsolete29.com/posts/ogp-seo-favicons-eleventy/) file.

+I'll hand build an RSS template so I have an RSS2 feed as well.

+`git commit -am "Set up various feeds and crawling tools"`